 She holds a Master of Science (MSc) in Environmental Sciences, a Bachelor of Science (BSc) in Tourism Marketing, and a Diploma (S.A.C Dip) in Professional Proofreading and Editing.

-In addition to Swahili, Gloria is an English fluent speaker and is conversational in German.
+In addition to Kiswahili, Gloria is an English fluent speaker and is conversational in German.
 She prefers to engage in writing than speaking.
 She will be interviewed only in writing.

 Gloria’s passion is making a positive difference in every person who reads what she writes and in the lives of all she aims to support through writing.
 In some of her creative writings, she imparts moral and spiritual lessons.
 Her literary works also aim to support humanitarian projects and inspire creativity in others, especially children.
 By having children participate in the literary work, she encourages them to want to be involved, arousing their interest in reading and writing more creative works.